yankuai/FaceGeo/readme.md

 ## FaceGeo
-👶 This project builds a model to reconstruct an indivisual's face geometry given 6 portrait images captured from diffirent views.
+👶 This project builds a model to reconstruct an indivisual's face geometry given 6 portrait images captured from different views.
 - Input: 6 multi-view images of the face.

     💁 If you have less than 6 images, the model can also work, but the accuracy can be low.